If You’ve Had Your ID Stolen

 If you suspect you are a victim of identity theft, there are some important steps for you to follow.
 The following information from the Midland Police Department will help explain the process for restoring your identity following an identity theft crime.

-The following are links to forms that you may need in your efforts to combat identity theft.
-Once you have contacted the Midland Police Department to make an initial report of identity theft, please complete the following forms before following up with the Detective Bureau
+Below are links to forms that you may need for your efforts to combat identity theft.
+Once you have contacted the Midland Police Department to make an initial report of identity theft, please complete the following forms before contacting the Detective Bureau:

 More helpful information on how to combat identity theft:

-- Victim Assistance Information (contacts, phone numbers and website addresses)
+- Victim Assistance Information (PDF) (contacts, phone numbers and website addresses)

 - Federal Trade Commission Website

 Victims of identity theft can use the sample letters below to notify specific agencies / authorities about the theft.
 Click on any of these links to open Microsoft Word documents that can be easily saved to your computer for filling in and printing out as needed.
 If you have questions on these forms, contact the Midland Police Department at 989-839-4708.